 Bank Austria with new planning tool for Austrian local authorities:

-The expanded version of the investment and planning tool based on "planning with the debt brake" is already available free of charge to Bank Austria customers together with all the previous analysis tools at www.praxisplaner.at.
+The "Expanded Budget Check" tool is already available to Bank Austria customers together with all the previous analysis tools at www.praxisplaner.at.

 Enquiries: Bank Austria Press Office Austria

 Julia Wegenstein, Tel. +43 (0) 50505 - 52854